luisangeldd/luisangeldd/README.md

 I software engineer based in Veracruz MX.
 And I love writing code!

-I have a small homelab, which I'm using to learn more about system administration, and host my own services.
+I have a small homelab, which I'm using to learn more about mobile design.

 When I'm not at the keyboard, play games, and hanging out with friends.